Bahrain-SEB-15/react-hoot-front-end/style-the-hoot-details-component/README.md

 }
 ```

-The `src/components/HootDetails/HootDetails.jsx` component is rather complex, as it features several subsections and subcomponents.
+The `HootDetails` component is rather complex, as it features several subsections and subcomponents.
 As a result, we have quite a bit of styling in here.

-First, take note of how we utilize **descendant** and **child** selectors in our CSS.
+First, note how we utilize **descendant** and **child** selectors in our CSS.
 This approach helps us to reduce the number of `className` and `id` attributes in our `JSX` by selecting elements based on their relationship to the parent `container`.
 This makes our code cleaner and more maintainable.
 If you need a refresher on how these selectors work, take a look at the MDN documentation on [CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors).

 Some other interesting details include:

-- The use of several flex-boxes to achieve the desired layout.
-Each `<section>` takes the shape of a column, with each column stack on top of one another.
-Additionally each `<section>` has its `width` capped at `700px`.
+- Several flex-boxes are used to achieve the desired layout.
+Each `<section>` takes the shape of a column, with each column stacked on top of one another.
+Additionally, each `<section>` has its `width` capped at `700px`.
 This helps us maintain our layout without stretching content too wide on larger screens.

 - Interactive elements like buttons and links are styled to be **circular**.
 This will look slightly awkward until we replace the current text content with iconography.